-1. Name;
+- 1. Name:

-2. Date of birth;
+- 2. Date of birth;

-3. Address;
+- 3. Address;

-4. Cherokee Nation membership registration number; and 5.
+- 4. Cherokee Nation membership registration number; and 5.
 Signature.

-♦ 73.
+- ♦ 73.
 Time for Filing of Requests for Absentee Ballots; Furnishing of Ballots Generally.

 A. Timelines.
-Registered Voters may request absentee ballots by mail or in person at the Election Services Office from the first Monday in February until the second Friday in May of the election year.
-Absentee ballots shall be mailed to persons requesting the ballot in a two-day period starting on the last Monday in May of the election year and ending on the Tuesday immediately following said Monday.
+Registered voters may request absentee ballots by mail or in person at the Election Services Office from the first Monday in

+February until the second Friday in April of the election year.
+Absentee ballots shall be mailed to persons requesting the ballot in a two day period starting on the last Monday in April of the election year and ending on the Tuesday immediately following said Monday.

-B. Runoff.
-In the event of a runoff, the Election Services Office shall automatically send an absentee ballot to all registered voters who were sent an absentee ballot for the primary election, except for registered voters whose absentee ballots in the primary were returned unopened due to bad addresses.
-Absentee ballot requests for a runoff election by persons who did not vote by absentee ballot in the general election must be received by the Election Services Office by the third Monday of June of the election year.
-Absentee ballots for a runoff shall be mailed to persons requesting the ballot during a two-day period starting on the last Monday in June of the election year and ending on the Tuesday immediately following said Monday.
+B. Runoff In the event of a runoff, the Election Services Office shall automatically send an absentee ballot to all registered voters who were sent an absentee ballot for the primary election, except for registered voters whose absentee ballots in the primary were returned unopened due to bad addresses.
+Absentee ballot requests for a runoff election by persons who did not vote by absentee ballot in the general election must be received by the Election Services Office at least fourteen (14) days prior to the runoff election date.
+Absentee ballots for a runoff shall be mailed to persons requesting the ballot during a two day period starting on the last Monday in June of the election year and ending on the Tuesday immediately following said Monday.

 C. Limitation.
-No more than one absentee ballot request per individual number signature for each election date shall be accepted.
-74. Procedure upon Rejection of Application for Absentee Ballot.
+No more than one absentee ballot request per individual signature for each election date shall be accepted.

+♦ 74.
+Procedure upon Rejection of Application for Absentee Ballot.